 Dublin BIC is a member of the European BIC Network (EBN).
 EBN is an EU-supported network of over 250 European Business Innovation Centres (BICs) that are involved in the selection and support of innovative enterprises which have high growth potential and can contribute to the economic development of their areas.
 For more information on the EBN visit www.ebn.eu

-Exchequer support is provided by the Department of Jobs, Enterprise and Innovation under the NDP Productive Sector Operational Programme 2007 – 2013 and is managed by Enterprise Ireland.
+Supported in part by the Exchequer through the Department of Jobs, Enterprise and Innovation under the NDP Enterprise Science & Innovation Operational Programme through Enterprise Ireland and also by private sector funding.